November is crime prevention month.

 Crime rates in the City of Windsor have been rapidly growing over the past year, however, most residents are unaware of this alarming statistic.
 As a home and business security company who is dedicated to keeping our community safe, we feel it is our duty to bring awareness to Windsor’s growing crime rates and change this city for the better.

 Below is our list of 5 Crime Statistics Every Windsor-rite should know.

 1) Windsor’s Crime Severity Index Increased by 7% in 2017

 This significant increase was reported in Stats Canada earlier this year.
 This has been a slight increase from 2016.
-A note to remember is that the crime severity index is calculated based on the number of reported incidences, meaning that this number would be much higher if all incidences were reported.
+Crime severity index is calculated based on the number of reported incidences, meaning that this number could be higher if all incidences were reported.

 2) A Robbery or Attempt at Robbery Happens Every 2 Days in Windsor